-Between 2017 and 2027, the number of STEM jobs will grow 13 percent, compared to 9 percent for non-STEM jobs—with positions in computing, engineering, and advanced manufacturing leading the way.
-(Via the Education Commission of the States)
+Between 2017 and 2029, the number of STEM jobs will grow 8 percent, a higher rate than non-STEM jobs—with positions in computing, engineering, and advanced manufacturing leading the way.
+(Via US Department of Labor, January 2021)

-2. Specifically, employment in computer and IT occupations is projected to grow 11%.
+2. Specifically, software development employment is projected to grow 22%.

 3. Employment in STEM occupations has grown 79% since 1990.

 Overall, since 1990, employment in STEM occupations has grown 79%—increasing from 9.7 million to 17.3 million.
 (Via Pew Research Center, January, 2018)